RossMeikleham/DXX-3DS/README.md

 - Resize the text for larger resolutions
 - Enable the original HUD
 - Network/Multiplayer is not enabled
+- Level Selection menu doesn't work (no way to input a different level)

 ## Compile instructions